 With the introduction of Google Marketing Platform, Google is offering new product upgrades like Google Analytics 360 (GA 360).

 Your biggest question is probably, what’s the difference between Google Analytics 360 vs Google Analytics standard?
 What are the benefits of using Google Analytics 360 over the free version of Google Analytics, and is it worth it to upgrade?

-This post will introduce you to the five key benefits of Google Analytics 360 (GA360) and how to upgrade to the GA 360 Suite through a certified GA360 reseller.
+This post will introduce you to the benefits of GA 360 and how to upgrade to GA 360.

 Benefits of Upgrading to GA 360 from Google Analytics Standard